 OUR TRUSTEES

 Our Constitution requires there to be four medical trustees and four patient trustees.
-Currently there are two patient trustees, and the charity is preparing to interview candidates to fill the two vacancies

 Mr Abbassi-Ghadi is a Consultant Upper Gastro-intestinal Surgeon, specialising in the treatment of oesophageal and gastric cancer.
 He is the clinical and MDT lead for oesophago-gastric cancer at the Royal Surrey County Hospital and is an internationally recognised tutor of robotic surgery.